ghcjs/ghcjs/doc/foreign-function-interface.md

                    jsbits/websocket.js
 ```

 When you upload your GHCJS library or program to hackage, the javascript files in `js-sources` will be uploaded to hackage, too.
+Currently, it seems that GHCJS doesn't detect duplicate names in the global scope.

 It's like `c-sources` for including snippets of C code in cabal packages.
-Strangely, `CPP` extension is enabled by default in `js-sources`, so you can include a C header in `js-sources`.
+A CPP (C preprocessor) is used in `js-sources`, so if you wish, you can use header files and macros in your JS sources.
+The header file `ghcjs/rts.h` contains some useful macros that make constructing Haskell values in javascript a little easier.

 ```javascript
 /* https://github.com/ghcjs/ghcjs-base/blob/master/jsbits/array.js */